White-necked jacobin: Distribution and habitat

 The nominate subspecies of white-necked jacobin, F. m. mellivora, is found from southern Veracruz and northern Oaxaca, Mexico, through southern Belize, northern Guatemala, eastern Honduras and Nicaragua, eastern and western Costa Rica, and Panama into South America.
 In that continent, it is found in much of Colombia and Ecuador, eastern Peru, northern Bolivia, most of Venezuela, the Guianas, the northwestern half of Brazil, and the island of Trinidad.
 F. m. flabellifera is found only on the island of Tobago.
-The nominate has been recorded as a vagrant in Argentina and on the islands of Aruba and Curaçao.
+The nominate has been recorded as a vagrant in Argentina, on the islands of Aruba and Curaçao, and on Isla Contoy off the coast of the Yucatan Peninsula.

 The white-necked jacobin inhabits the canopy and edges of humid forest and also semiopen landscapes such as tall secondary forest, gallery forest, and coffee and cacao plantations.
 It is usually seen high in trees, but comes lower at edges and in clearings.
 In elevation, it usually ranges from sea level to about 900 m, but rarely has also been seen as high as 1500 m.